lizardman301/Lizard-bot-rsf/README.md

 In order to get started, you need to invite Lizard-BOT to the discord server you wish to use to run tournaments.
 [Invite link here.](https://discord.com/oauth2/authorize?client_id=317294414374502400&scope=bot&permissions=321600)

-Immediately after the bot joins the server use the command `!edit bot_role <role>` with the role of your choice to make it so that only those with that role can access the commands meant for the Tournament Organizers.
+Immediately after the bot joins the server use the command `!edit botrole <role>` with the role of your choice to make it so that only those with that role can access the commands meant for the Tournament Organizers.
 From there, feel free to use all the commands listed below to adjust the bot to your needs.

 ## TO Commands